mongodb/docs/source/reference/javascript.rst

    :param name database: Specify a database name to shard.

    Enables sharding on the specified database.
-This does not automatically shard the database, but makes it possible to begin sharding collections using :func:`sh.shardCollection()`.
+This does not automatically shard any collections, but makes it possible to begin sharding collections using :func:`sh.shardCollection()`.

 .. function:: sh.shardCollection(collection,key,unique)